What is NLP?

 Details: Generally a 6 to 8 day's workshop where you get to not only learn but also experience NLP in depth.
-If you are serious in joining an NLP course, this where you begin.
+If you are serious in learning NLP course, this where you begin.
 It is the place to learn the building blocks of NLP.
 The aim of this training is to help you realise how you act and think.
 Being aware of this helps you change your thinking, remove limiting beliefs and achieve success.
 You will learn various techniques and tools you can use on a daily basis to eradicate limited thinking to produce better results, helping you achieve your goals in your life and at work.
-This practitioner course includes coaching, which helps you improve your abilities and capabilities which you can use this to motivate employees, understand them better and help them grow and perform at a higher level.
-And in my experience transformational also.
+This course not only helps you gain knowledge, but also, you learn to practice the tools in a way that can be transfer to others as well.
+There is a lot of coaching you will experience and in a way that you will be able to support others, by understanding them better, helping them grow and hence performing at a higher level.
+Both Adults & Children.
+And in my experience transformational.

 - NLP Master Practitioner

 For Whom: Those who are certified as a "NLP Practitioner / NLP Business Practitioner from reputed trainers.